 Start Smart award - Daniel Kelly (Ngāti Kahungunu)

-“You hear a lot about scholarships for engineering students,” says first-year student of primary teaching, Daniel Kelly.
+“You hear a lot about scholarships for engineering students,” says primary teaching student, Daniel Kelly.
 “It’s nice to have one for teachers.”

 Daniel hadn’t thought of trying for a scholarship until an email popped up after he enrolled congratulating him and saying he could apply for a Start Smart scholarship.
 “I thought I’d take the opportunity.
 I said to myself, ‘Go for it.
 It wouldn’t hurt.’ ”

 The application form was online and wasn’t complicated or time-consuming.
 “It was fill in the blanks and it took about half an hour.”

 A month or so later an email came back with the exciting news that he’d been awarded the scholarship – a City of Sails Start Smart for students from outside of Auckland, giving him $5,000.

 "It’s awesome.
 I feel privileged.
 It swayed me to come to the University of